zig-bitcoin/coconut/README.md

 # About

-Cashu protocol implementation in Zig.
+Coconut 🥥 is a Cashu protocol implementation in Zig.

 For now it contains only the Blind Diffie-Hellmann Key Exchange (BDHKE) implementation.